nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 ![ScopingSequence](images/ScopingSequenceDiagram.png)

 Step 2.
-The user executes `start 3` command to view the details of the project of index 3 in the main catalogue.
-The `start` command calls `enter`, causing a switch of scoping status and assignment of `project` of focus in `MainCatalogue`.
+The user executes `startproject 3` command to view the details of the project of index 3 in the main catalogue.
+The `startproject` command calls `enter`, causing a switch of scoping status and assignment of `project` of focus in `MainCatalogue`.

 ![ScopingStep2](images/ScopingStep2.png)